kubeshop/tracetest/docs/docs/examples-tutorials/recipes/running-tracetest-with-jaeger.md

 The `docker-compose.yaml` file and `Dockerfile` in the root directory are for the Node.js app.

 ### 2. Tracetest
-The `docker-compose.yaml` file, `collector.config.yaml`, and `tracetest.config.yaml` in the `tracetest` directory are for the setting up Tracetest, OpenSearch, and the OpenTelemetry Collector.
+The `docker-compose.yaml` file, `collector.config.yaml`, and `tracetest.config.yaml` in the `tracetest` directory are for the setting up Tracetest, Jaeger, and the OpenTelemetry Collector.

 The `tracetest` directory is self-contained and will run all the prerequisites for enabling OpenTelemetry traces and trace-based testing with Tracetest.

 ### Docker Compose Network
 All `services` in the `docker-compose.yaml` are on the same network and will be reachable by hostname from within other services.
-E.g. `data-prepper:21890` in the `collector.config.yaml` will map to the `data-prepper` service, where the port `21890` is the port where the Data Prepper accepts traces.
-And, `http://opensearch:9200` in the `tracetest.config.yaml` will map to the `opensearch` service and port `9200` where Tracetest will fetch trace data from OpenSearch.
+E.g. `jaeger:14250` in the `collector.config.yaml` will map to the `jaeger` service, where the port `14250` is the port where Jaeger accepts traces.
+And, `jaeger:16685` in the `tracetest.config.yaml` will map to the `jaeger` service and port `16685` where Tracetest will fetch trace data from Jaeger.

 ## Node.js app